 Regular photos: 720px, 960px, 2048px (width) Cover photos: 851px by 315px

 If you use a 2048px photo, make sure to select the High Quality option when you upload it

 To avoid compression when you upload your cover photo, make sure the file size is less than 100KB

 NB.
 Remember to check your file size after you save it.
 What Photoshop says the file size will be is just a guess.
 So you make think you are under 100kb when you are actually at 103kb and Facebook will then compress.

-Save your image as a JPEG with an sRGB color profile
+- Save your image as a JPEG with an sRGB colour profile

 I have seen mentioned that png files make the cover photo look better but I didn’t find this at all.
 I found it actually was of lesser quality.

-Here are my tests for cover photos (keeping in mind that wordpress unfortunately also compresses its images).
+Here are my tests for cover photos (keeping in mind that WordPress unfortunately also compresses its images).
 You will see a difference between pics 1 and 3.
-The difference is there in the first two pics but hard to discern on WordPress.
+The difference is there in the first two pics but it’s hard to discern on WordPress.

 |Shared Image (Timeline)||1200 x 630||–|

 |Shared Image (Newsfeed)||1200×630||–|